kubernetes/website/content/zh/docs/concepts/architecture/control-plane-node-communication.md

 Kubernetes supports SSH tunnels to protect the control plane to nodes communication paths.
 In this configuration, the apiserver initiates an SSH tunnel to each node in the cluster (connecting to the ssh server listening on port 22) and passes all traffic destined for a kubelet, node, pod, or service through the tunnel.
 This tunnel ensures that the traffic is not exposed outside of the network in which the nodes are running.

-SSH tunnels are currently deprecated so you shouldn't opt to use them unless you know what you are doing.
+SSH tunnels are currently deprecated, so you shouldn't opt to use them unless you know what you are doing.
 The Konnectivity service is a replacement for this communication channel.
 -->
 ### SSH 隧道 {#ssh-tunnels}